Sharing Custom Scalars Across Multiple Subgraphs

 }

-• Duplicating scalar resolver logic per service instead of using a shared package
+• Duplicating resolver logic per service instead of importing one instance.
+Two implementations are two formats waiting to diverge.

 Do I need the @shareable directive for custom scalars in Federation v2?